-The proposal is needed to improve access within the Buttermarket, helping to support the reuse of the remaining vacant parts of the building.
+The proposal is needed to provide safe and approriate access to the first floor of the Buttermarket, helping to support the reuse of the remaining vacant parts of the building.
 The proposal is part of a phased project aiming to bring activity and life back to the Buttermarket, contributing to wider social and economic aims that will benefit the local community.

-The proposals have sought to sustain the heritage values of the site through good design with minimal disruption to the historic fabric of the building.
-If granted, conditions are needed to agree the revised joinery details as well as to control any remedial works to the masonry surround.
-This would ensure that the works respect the special interest of the listed building and otherwise take the form envisaged by officers in reaching this view.
+The proposals have sought to balance the sensitive heritage values of the site through good design with optimum location and minimal disruption to the openness of the atrium.
+If granted, a condition is needed to ensure that the design and appearance of the new staircase takes the form envisaged by officers in reaching this view.